-The Annual General Meeting held on 25 May 2023 resolved to adopt the Annual Report, the Consolidated Financial Statements, to appropriate the net profit for the year in accordance with the Board of Director's proposal, to grant the members of the Board of Directors and the Chief Executive Officer discharge from liability, to approve fees to the Board of Directors and the auditors and to re-elect all members of the Board and the auditors.
-The Annual General Meeting decided on guidelines for appointing members of the Nominations Committee and the Nominations Committee's tasks.
-The Annual General Meeting further resolved on the customary recalculation and subsequent change of terms of the incentive programmes for 2018/2023, 2021/2025 and 2022/2025.
-The Annual General Meeting resolved on an incentive programme 2023/2026 for employees in accordance with the Board's proposal and to authorise the Board to decide on a new share issue.

-Desenio's Annual General Meeting will be held on Wednesday, 29 May 2024.
+The Annual General Meeting held on 29 May 2024 resolved to adopt the Annual Report, the Consolidated Financial Statements, to appropriate the net profit for the year in accordance with the Board of Director's proposal, to grant the members of the Board of Directors and the Chief Executive Officer discharge from liability, to approve fees to the Board of Directors and the auditors and to re-elect all members of the Board and the auditor.
+The Annual General Meeting resolved, in accordance with the proposal of the Board of Directors, to authorise the Board of Directors to decide on a new share issue.Desenio's Annual General Meeting will be held on 12 June 2025.
 For further information, see the Company's website, www.deseniogroup.com.